 The Compensation Committee oversees, reviews and approves the compensation and benefit policies, plans and programs for the entire Company, including our NEOs.
 The Compensation Committee develops goals and objectives for the CEO and reviews his performance related to his established goals and objectives.
 The Compensation Committee recommended the principal elements of Mr. Blonigan's annual compensation as CEO to the Board for approval.
 The Compensation Committee reviewed with Mr. Blonigan and approved the principal elements of compensation for the NEOs (other than Mr. Blonigan).
 The Compensation Committee also reviewed with Mr. Blonigan and approved merit increases, as well as bonuses and equity grants for non-NEO employees.
-The Compensation Committee also annually reviews the compensation of the members of the Board and recommends any changes to the Board.
-Final approval of compensation for Mr. Blonigan, the CEO, and the members of the Board was given by the independent members of the Board.
+The Compensation Committee also annually reviews the compensation of the Board and recommends any changes to the Board.
+Final approval of compensation for Mr. Blonigan and the members of the Board was given by the independent members of the Board.
 The Compensation Committee also reviews and makes recommendations to the Board regarding executive succession planning, incentive compensation plans, and equity compensation plans.

-2016 Independent Advisor and Competitive Market Data
+2017 Independent Advisor and Competitive Market Data

-The Compensation Committee retained Radford to assist it in evaluating 2016 executive compensation programs and to provide advice and recommendations on the amount and form of executive compensation, and the allocation of compensation across the compensation components described below.
+The Compensation Committee retained Radford to assist it in evaluating 2017 executive compensation programs and to provide advice and recommendations on the amount and form of executive compensation, and the allocation of compensation across the compensation components described below.
 The instructions provided to Radford included assessing target compensation levels for our executives relative to market practices and evaluating the overall design of our executive compensation program.
-In addition, Radford was engaged by the Compensation Committee to update the assessment of the competiveness of compensation for our Board.
 From time to time, at the Compensation Committee's request, Radford attended Compensation Committee meetings.
 Radford reported directly to the Compensation Committee and not to management.
 The Compensation Committee assessed the independence of Radford pursuant to SEC rules and concluded that the work of Radford has not raised any conflict of interest.

-Executive compensation data was drawn from the Radford Executive Benchmark Survey for companies in the semiconductor equipment, imaging, electronic equipment and instruments industries, that design and manufacture equipment related to the manufacturing process of technology products, that have 3-year average revenues generally falling between \$100 and \$300 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
+Executive compensation data was drawn from the Radford Executive Benchmark Survey for companies in the semiconductor equipment, imaging, electronic equipment and instruments industries, that design and manufacture equipment related to the manufacturing process of technology products, that have 3-year average revenues generally under \$300 million and market capitalization under \$500 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
 In the case of the data from the proxy filings of the Peer Companies, only data for the CEO and Chief Financial Officer positions was obtained, as these are the only two positions reported with sufficient frequency among the Peer Companies to draw meaningful conclusions on competitive pay.
-The market compensation levels for comparable positions were examined by Radford and the Compensation Committee as part of the process to determine overall program design, base salary, target incentives and annual stockbased awards, including the total equity pool for allocation to all employees.
+The market compensation levels for comparable positions were examined by Radford and the Compensation Committee as part of the process to determine overall program design, base salary, target incentives and annual stock-based awards, including the total equity pool for allocation to all employees.

-The Peer Companies we used to evaluate market compensation positioning for executives in making 2016 compensation decisions were selected in September 2015 based on the selection criteria discussed above, which the Compensation Committee deemed relevant at that time.
-The Compensation Committee reviewed and no changes were made from the 2015 Peer Companies.
-As a result, the 2016 Peer Companies include the following companies:
+The Peer Companies we used to evaluate market compensation positioning for executives in making 2017 compensation decisions were selected in October 2016 based on the selection criteria discussed above, which the Compensation Committee deemed relevant at that time, and resulted in the removal of five companies, including two through acquisition, and four additions.
+As a result, the 2017 Peer Companies include the following companies:

-- Amtech Systems, Inc. \
+- · Amtech Systems, Inc.

-- AXT Inc. \
+- AXT Inc.

-- · Cohu Inc. \
+- Cohu Inc.

-- · Electro Scientific Industries, Inc. \
+- Electro Scientific Industries, Inc.

-- EMCORE Corporation. \
+- EMCORE Corporation.

+- · Immersion Corporation

-- · GSI Group Inc. \
+- Nanometrics Inc.

-- · Mattson Technology, Inc. \
+- · Perceptron, Inc.

-- NeoPhotonics Corporation \

-- · Rudolph Technologies, Inc. \
+- Ultratech Inc.

-- · Xcerra Corp. \

-- \ Included in the 2015 peer group
+- Included in the 2016 peer group

-- · Axcelis Technologies, Inc. \
+- Axcelis Technologies, Inc.

-- Cascade Microtech, Inc. \
+- · Clearfield, Inc.

-- CyberOptics Corporation \
+- CyberOptics Corporation

-- eMagin Corporation \
+- eMagin Corporation

-- · FormFactor Inc.\
+- · Exar Corporation

-- Kopin Corporation \
+- Kopin Corporation

-- · Nanometrics Inc. \

-- · Rubicon Technology, Inc. \
+- NeoPhotonics Corporation

-- Ultratech Inc. \
+- Rudolph Technologies, Inc.

+- Xcerra Corp.